Reading Time: 1.5 Minutes

 You are an average of the 5 people you spend the most time with.
 If they’re always tired and lack the energy they need for the day, so will you.

-Solution: Make your friends aware of your need for higher energy levels (don’t make it sound weird obviously but if you explain it adequately they’ll get the point) and try to get them on board.
+Solution: Make your friends aware of your need for higher energy levels (don’t make it sound weird but if you explain it adequately they’ll get the point) and try to get them on board.
 If not, try not to spend SO MUCH time with lazier people.
-Obviously don’t get rid of your friends but the less time you spend with lazy and lethargic people, the more tired and exhausted you’ll feel.
+Obviously don’t get rid of your friends but the less time you spend with lazy and lethargic people, the less tired and exhausted you’ll feel.